civerjia/Proton-Bragg-Peak-Fit/README.md

 % output size will be (n,m)
 output = bf_mex((1:64)'*0.3,[15,0.3,1e-3,0.4, 12,0.4,1e-3,0.4],'jacobian')
 ```
+- Other functions
+  - stored in `./utils/`
+  - If matlab crashed on Rosseta Matlab, run this function `ifMacCrashed()`

 ## 1D IDD data
-Details can be found in demo.m, column 1D array is prefered such as, zeros(n,1).
-Be caseful, run the demo section by section, some parts are time comsuming.
+Applications can be found in `./utils/demo.m` and data stored in `./data/`.
+Be careful, run the demo section by section, some parts are time comsuming.

 <div align="center">